 Ori Toor, Israel

-As Ori Toor describes himself, he’s an illustrator, creating freestyle worlds to get lost in”.
-And there are no words to describe his digital art work better!
-He is a passionate doodler who draws multi-level, fantasy plots and characters without prior sketching or planning.
-His unique approach to improvisation allows the view to get instantly grabbed by Ori’s flow of imagination and manner to create digital worlds from a single idea.
+As Ori Toor describes himself, he’s an illustrator creating freestyle worlds to get lost in.
+And there are no words to describe his digital artwork better!
+He is a passionate doodler who draws multi-level fantasy plots and characters without prior sketching or planning.
+His unique approach to improvisation allows the view to get instantly grabbed by Ori’s flow of imagination and manner to build digital worlds from a single idea.

 In Ori’s portfolio, there are bold abstractions, sci-fi art, multiple psychedelic compositions, and even looped animations.
 The latter, by the way, are drawn in a gritty style, which differs them from Ori’s overall aesthetics.
-He mainly uses flat style, so in order to convey mood and space or establish relations between the objects and layers inside the digital artwork, he uses lots and lots of color.
-And that’s just wow!
+He mainly uses a flat style, so in order to convey mood and space or establish relations between the objects and layers inside the digital artwork, he uses lots and lots of color.

 “Impressionist at heart, a surrealist in execution” — this is how mbsjq, aka Jonathan Quintin, describes himself, and there are hardly words to describe this digital artist better.
-He is a crypto and concept artist enchanted by surrealist philosophy and outer space aesthetics, and so are his artworks.
+He is a creator enchanted by surrealist philosophy and outer space aesthetics, and so are his artworks.
 In his series, he always sets the viewers on a new space journey, and you can be sure to be fascinated and strongly inspired by his bizarre futuristic fantasies.

 Beeple, USA

-Mike Winkelmann or Beeple is one of the top digital artists of our time.
-He creates 3D art known for conceptual, dystopian works with a very sharp reflection on the modern pop culture.
+Mike Winkelmann, or Beeple, is one of the top digital artists in the world.
+He creates 3D art known for conceptual, dystopian works with a sharp reflection on modern pop culture.
 He’s also famous for selling the most expensive NFT.
 I don’t find it surprising as Mike’s perception of reality is something that can’t leave a single person cold.
 Cinema4D videos and animations, parodies, caricatures, and album covers — both as a digital illustrator and modern artist, he shows extreme audacity mixed with a powerful yet grim touch of cyberpunk aesthetic and uncertainty.

 Steve Simpson, Ireland

-Pattern-like, Steve’s digital illustrations are composed of teeny-tiny decorative elements, apart from the main characters, which create a vivid setting for the composition, completely erasing the borderline between reality and a fantasy world.
-From whiskey labels and packaging to book covers and board games — the lively and whimsical illustrations always hit it on the nail in terms of mood and inspiration vibes of a product.
-And you never know what the next destination is going to be in Steve’s new digital painting: a 19th-century circus or a pirate ship, rushing towards thrilling adventures!
+Steve’s digital illustrations are composed of teeny-tiny decorative elements, apart from the main characters, which create a vivid setting for the composition, completely erasing the borderline between reality and a fantasy world.
+From whiskey labels to book covers, the lively and whimsical illustrations always hit it on the nail in terms of a product’s mood and inspiration vibes.
+And you never know the next destination in Steve’s new digital painting: a 19th-century circus or a pirate ship rushing towards thrilling adventures!

 MUTI, South Africa

 MUTI is a creative studio from Cape Town which houses a team of dedicated digital illustrators and designers.
 Their forte is to unite multiple techniques, so every illustration or icon pack is realized in a unique style or a quintessence of illustration techniques.
-So while lots of artists seek consistency, these folks have peeked their teeth in visual variety and uniqueness.
+While lots of artists seek consistency, these folks have got their hand in visual variety and uniqueness.

 The artists at MUTI have worked with multiple companies around the globe: from Nike and Fortnite to Uniqlo and The Washington Post.
 Their portfolio contains line art, ethnic motives, classic and isometric flat style, Art Deco, digital sketching, and compositions made with the power of shaders.
 And I’m sure I’ve missed something — which is rather good than bad, as any creator will find something familiar and inspiring.